 “Jess, I don’t know what is going on!
 I cannot answer your question!”

-Minutes later my dad still in his lab coat came rushing into the room.
+Minutes later my dad, a surgeon still in his lab coat, came rushing into the room.
 The scene continued to unfold before my eyes as I watched the doctor talk to my parents and sister.
 I felt frustrated because I could not understand anything.
-The day continued with an hour in the dark room and several hours of testing to get the diagnosis of Usher Syndrome.
-On the car ride after the appointment, I still did not fully understand until a few years later that I also have Usher Syndrome Type 1F.
+The day continued with an hour in a dark room and several hours of testing to get the diagnosis of Usher syndrome.
+On the car ride after the appointment, I still did not fully understand until a few years later that I also have Usher syndrome type 1F.

-It has been about a decade since the doctor’s appointment that forever changed my life.
-As a fully-functional young adult in her early 20s, I am living my life as independently as possible.
+It has been almost two decades since that doctor’s appointment that forever changed my life.
+As a fully functional young adult in her late 20s, I am living my life as independently as possible.
 While I can live a “normal” life, I am still struggling due to my declining vision.
 Since childhood I have loved going to planetariums and seeing the different constellations and planets.
-Last summer, I visited the planetarium at the Boston Museum of Science with my friend.
-As the guide went to point out the Ursa Major, one of my favorite constellations, I could not see it!
+Several years ago, the last time I visited a planetarium, as the guide went to point out Ursa Major, one of my favorite constellations, I could not see it!
 All that appeared to me was pitch darkness and no Ursa Major.
-I was puzzled and distraught over this.
-I told my mom what happened and she said to me…

-Despite my disease, I have traveled the world and been to many different places—Australia, South Africa, Denmark, Germany, Poland, and many others.
-During my spare time, I do ceramics and origami and, most recently, have been teaching myself basket weaving with rope.
+Despite living with Usher 1F, I have continued to pursue my dreams.
+I am currently in graduate school, working toward a PhD in Social Policy.
+I have traveled the world and been to many different places—Australia, South Africa, Denmark, Germany, Poland, Switzerland, and Italy.
+During my spare time, I do ceramics and origami.
 My greatest fear is losing more vision because it will continue to prevent me from doing the things I love most.
-I am now in college majoring in Sociology with a focus on social justice and social change and minoring in Chemistry with hopes of going into research and teaching.
+I hope to pursue a career as a college professor, doing both research and teaching.
 To be able to continue reaching towards my dreams and goals, I need to retain and restore my vision.

 Jessica wrote a poem about living with Usher Syndrome for her high school English class: